aertslab/CREsted/docs/models/Cancer/deepccl.rst

-DeepBICCN2
+DeepCCL
 ============

 .. sidebar:: Model Features

-   - **Genome**: *mm10*
+   - **Genome**: *hg38*
    - **Type**: Peak Regression
-   - **Parameters**: 18.9M
+   - **Parameters**: 12.6M
-   - **Size**: 60MB
+   - **Size**: 47MB
    - **Input shape**: (2114, 4)
-   - **Output shape**: (19,)
+   - **Output shape**: (8,)

-The **DeepBICCN2** model is a peak regression model fine-tuned to cell type-specific regions for cell types in the mouse cortex.
-Differently to **DeepBICCN**, this model is trained on Tn5 cut-site counts instead of mean coverage.
+The **DeepCCL** model is a peak regression model trained on an ATAC-seq dataset of cancer cell lines, using two ENCODE deeply-profiled-cell lines, namely HepG2 and GM12878; three melanoma cell lines (2 mesenchymal-like, MM029 and MM099, and one melanocytic-like, MM001); and three GBM cell lines (A172, M059J, and LN229).

-After pretraining on all consensus peaks, the model was fine-tuned to specific peaks.
-Specific peaks were determined through the ratio of highest and second highest peak, and the ratio of the second and third highest peak.
-These sets of regions were then used as input to the model, where 2114bp one-hot encoded DNA sequences were used to per cell type predict the Tn5 cut-site counts over the center 1000 bp of the peak.
+The model was trained on a set of 415K consensus peaks and fine-tuned on 207K cell type-specific peaks, where peak heights were normalized across cell types with the normalize_peaks() function.

 The model is a CNN multiclass regression model using the :func:`~crested.tl.zoo.dilated_cnn` architecture.